jianyangqt/smr_doc/md/2download.md

 multi-SNP based SMR and SMR analysis of two molecular traits.
 Also add a feature to remove technical eQTLs.

-**18.**   Version 0.70 (8 December, 2017): updated some parameters used in the HEIDI test.
-A lower limit of LD R-square threshold (the default value is 0.05) has been added to remove SNPs that are in low LD or not in LD with the top eQTL.
-The number of SNPs used in the HEIDI test has been changed to 40 (i.e. top 40 SNPs ranked by eQTL p-value).
+**19.**   Version 0.701 (22 December, 2017): 1) Updated some parameters used in the HEIDI test.
+A lower limit of LD r-squared threshold (the default value is 0.05) has been added to remove SNPs that are not in LD or in low LD with the top eQTL.
+2) Added a flag --heidi-max-m to specify the maximum number of SNPs used in the HEIDI test.

-**19.**   Version 0.701 (22 December, 2017): added flag --heidi-max-m to specify the maximum SNP number used in the HEIDI test.